 Does Windows 10 have an End of Life (EOL) date?

-Good news: Microsoft will not implement an end of life cycle for windows 10.
+Good news: Microsoft did not implement a Windows 10 end of life.
 Instead, the operating system will continue to update itself indefinitely.
 We have made an overview of the most important end of service dates for Windows 10.

 Microsoft developed Windows 10 so it’s an “as-a-service” application, this means that the user doesn’t have to worry about installing updates.
 You’ll get updates periodically and automatically, so you don’t have to do a thing.
 The updates include security patches, new features and more.

 The Windows 10 1703 Enterprise and Education editions will reach end of life on October 9, 2019.
 So that means no more patches or updates.
 We recommend to run an audit of your network to check all the Windows versions of your computers before they go EOL.
 There are a few software developers that make audit reports like this.